What Is An Orthopedic Mattress? (And Is It Right For You?)

 What Is An Orthopedic Mattress?

 An orthopedic mattress is a type of mattress that offers support to the joints.
-Orthopedic mattresses are typically recommended for people who sleep with pain, people who are in active recovery from injury, seniors, and athletes or other people who are active.
+Orthopedic mattresses are typically recommended for people who sleep with pain, people who are in active recovery from injury, and athletes or other people who are active.
+They are also good mattresses for seniors and provide extra comfort.

 Man Sleeping On An Innerspring Mattress